ibz0q/lovelace-bg-animation/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**

+Please provide:
+- Lovelace-bg-animation configuration and/or Card YAML
-(Please provide: Screenshot, Home Assistant Theme name, Configuration YAML and or Card YAML)
+- Name of Home Assistant Theme name in use and
+- Home Assistant version
+- A Screenshot (If possible)

 **Expected behavior**
 A clear and concise description of what you expected to happen.